 Lake Superior Facts

+You may find these Lake Superior facts helpful on your visit to Minnesota's inland sea.
 Enjoy the attractions and adventures around, on, and in this greatest of the Great Lakes.

-How many of these Lake Superior facts did you already know:
+How Many of these Lake Superior Facts

 - The Ojibwe called Lake Superior Gichigami, meaning "big water".